loopwerk/loopwerk.io/content/articles/2025-07-30-automate-python-releases.md

 ---
 tags: python, workflow, howto
 summary: I maintain a handful of Python packages.
-Here’s how I automate creating new releases, both on PyPI and GitHub.
+Here's how I automate creating new releases, both on PyPI and GitHub.
 ---

 # Automate Python package releases

 I maintain a handful of Python packages, such as [django-generic-notifications](https://github.com/loopwerk/django-generic-notifications), [drf-action-serializers](https://github.com/loopwerk/drf-action-serializers), [django-rss-filter](https://github.com/loopwerk/django-rss-filter) and [django-vrot](https://github.com/loopwerk/django-vrot).
 Whenever I finish a new feature or fix a bug in one of these packages, I of course need to release a new version.

 Until today I did this by hand: